platformio/platformio-docs/plus/debug-tools/altera-usb-blaster.rst

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences

     * - :ref:`framework_gd32vf103-sdk`
-      - GigaDevice GD32VF103 Firmware Library (SDK)
+      - GigaDevice GD32VF103 Firmware Library (SDK) is a firmware function package, including programs, data structures and macro definitions, all the performance features of peripherals of GD32VF103 devices are involved in the package

     * - :ref:`framework_nuclei-sdk`
       - Open Source Software Development Kit for the Nuclei N/NX processors